Duwcss/duc-static-website/readme.md

-# Website introducing and selling children's clothing online
+# Website introducing and selling children's clothing online - TwoDee
 A responsive static website showcasing frontend development skills in HTML, CSS, and JavaScript
 -------------------
 Quick preview in the <a href="IMAGES">IMAGES</a> folder